 Video of the Day

-Sweet fennel is an herb with a sweet licorice or anise scent.
-Small yellow flowers bloom in clusters that attract bees, butterflies and wasps to the garden in the summer.
-Fennel grows in full sun and thrives in zones 4 to 9.
+Sweet fennel (Foeniculum vulgare) is a perennial herb with a sweet licorice or anise scent.
+Small yellow flowers bloom in clusters that attract bees, butterflies, and wasps to the garden in the summer.
+Fennel grows in full sun and thrives in USDA plant hardiness zones 4 to 9.
 This herb can sometimes reach a height of 6 feet.
-In cooking, fennel is used to flavor stews, roasts or in place of onion.
-It's a common ingredient in Mediterranean dishes.
+In cooking, fennel is used to flavor stews, roasts, or in place of onion, and it's a common ingredient in Mediterranean dishes.

 This flower is named for the delicate white flower heads that resemble lace.
-Also known as wild carrot, Queen Anne's lace is related to the common cultivated carrot, and the large tap root is edible, but the leaves can cause skin irritation.
+Also known as wild carrot, Queen Anne's lace (Daucus carota) is related to the common cultivated carrot, and the large tap root is edible, but the leaves can irritate the skin.
 Queen Anne's lace grows to 4 feet tall and can be found all over the United States, growing wild in ditches or dry fields.
 The flowers bloom from early spring into the fall and can often be seen with buzzing bees and insects, including wasps, which feed on other insects.

-Growing to 36 inches tall, yarrow is a perennial with large clusters of flowers that bloom in shades of yellow, pink or white.
-Yarrow is a tough plant, growing from zones 3 to 10 in full sun.
-It's drought resistant and quite invasive if left alone.
+Growing to 36 inches tall, yarrow (Achillea millefolium) is a perennial with large clusters of flowers that bloom in shades of yellow, pink, or white.
+Yarrow is a tough plant that's resistant to drought and pests, growing from zones 3 to 10 in full sun.
+It's quite invasive if left alone.
 The leaves and flowers of yarrow are aromatic.
 Yarrow has been used for medicinal purposes for centuries as an antiseptic or to fight against colds and purify the blood.

 4. Spearmint Herb Plants